Information & Support

 Leaving the clinic

 At the end of the recovery period you are able to leave the clinic as long as you have someone to pick you up and take you home.

-It is normal to have some bleeding and cramping following an abortion but not all women will experience this.
-Some women experience spotting while others bleed for a few days.
+It is normal to have some bleeding and cramping following an abortion but not all women and people with the ability to become pregnant will experience this.
+Some people experience spotting while others bleed for up to two weeks.
 Pain can be managed with regular pain relief (not aspirin) and bleeding is managed with sanitary pads.
 If you follow all of the advice given complications are rare.
 Infections are possible, due to the fact that the cervix has been dilated.
 Infections occur in approximately 2% of cases.
 Most clinics will provide you with a prescription for antibiotics to use after your abortion.
 Some clinics provide the antibiotic through your drip while you are in the theatre, while others require you to take oral antibiotics for around a week after your surgery.